travelmarx/scrapbook101core/docbuild/articles/get-started.md

 ## Create an item

-At this point, you can start working with Scrapbook101core items with CRUD (create, read, update, delete) operations.
+At this point, you can start working with {{productName}} items with CRUD (create, read, update, delete) operations.
 The home page is https://localhost:port#/ or https://localhost:port#/Item/Index.

-To create a new Scrapbook101core item.
+To create a new {{productName}} item.

 1. On the home page, select **Create**.
 2. Choose a category in the **Category** dropdown.